brainstormforce/wp-spectra/README.md

 ### 2.0.13 - THURSDAY, 8th SEPTEMBER 2022 ###
-* Fix: Advanced Column: Paragraph will not wrap inside column
+* Fix: Advanced Column: Paragraph will not wrap inside column for text and image.

 ### 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 ###
 * Improvement: How to block - Option to disable step links.